Pataudi

 Pataudi is a town, a tehsil and one of the 4 sub-divisions of Gurugram district, in the Indian state of Haryana, within the boundaries of the National Capital Region of India.
 It is located 28 km southwest of Gurugram city.
+It was also the seat of ertwhile princely state, Pataudi State, which was established in 1804 by Faiz Talab Khan through a land grant from Lord Lake, and later it acceeded to the Union of India in 1948.

 Gurgaon-Pataudi road, known as Pataudi Road, was a state highway, SH 26, and is being converted to a national highway, NH 352W, in 2023 as an alternative parallel highway to NH 48, the Delhi-Jaipur highway to reduce the congestion on NH 48.
 The road has been included as the new growth corridors in Gurugram.